Power of attorney

 Similarly, in each jurisdiction, there exist two types of attorney: one who deals with matters of a health and welfare and another who deals with property and financial affairs.
 While one named individual can act as both types of attorney, it is only the health and welfare attorney that can make medical decisions in the best interests of the patient.

 Key differences across UK jurisdictions include the requirement in Scotland to complete a prescribed certificate of incapacity form for treatment administered under the Act, which can be signed by doctors, but also by appropriately trained dentists, nurses and opticians.
 In England, specific provision is made for independent mental capacity advocates to be appointed to support an incapable adult who has no family or friends.
-Advance directives refusing treatment are recognised as legally binding in England and Wales only.
+Advance decisions refusing treatment are recognised as legally binding in England and Wales only.

 Basic considerations